 My latest book is “Malled: My Unintentional Career In Retail” , a memoir of selling clothing in an upscale suburban New York mall.
 It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and biggest source of new jobs.

-It was published in China in July 2013, and nominated for the 2012 Hillman Prize, given annually to a work of “journalism in service of the common good.”
+It was published in China and nominated for the Hillman Prize, given annually to a work of “journalism in service of the common good.”

 My first book “Blown Away: American Women and Guns”, includes original interviews with 104 men, women, and teens from 29 states.
 It’s a clear-eyed, neutral look at why, how and when guns and women intersect.

-I live to travel, 38 countries so far — the most recent, March 2014, being a working trip to the Caribbean coast of Nicaragua with the oldest NGO focused on water, sanitation and hygiene, WaterAid.
+I live to travel, 42 countries so far — the most recent working trip, March 2014, to the Caribbean coast of Nicaragua with the oldest NGO focused on water, sanitation and hygiene, WaterAid.